Bruno-SSC/snap_intro/commit_log.md

     Implemented a dynamic rendering of the header_nav comp for the desktop version. com8
     almost finishing the main desktop barebones styling.
-Very unresponsive and the brand_strip is not properly positioned yet.
+Very unresponsive and the brand_strip is not properly positioned yet. com9
+    Just recording some progress on the main desktop styling. overal adjusts.